PokeTrails/PokeTrailsDocs/README.md

 - I can receive in app alerts when my Pokémon returns from a trail, evolves, or needs attention.

 ---
+***This feature was removed from the application due to time constraints and other moving parts of the application.***

 ### User Stories Refinement